Global-Health-Labs/DROP/docs/NAAT/NAAT Protocols.md

 | RoboNAAT_tip50_detergent_SurfaceEmpty | 50|Surface Empty | 5% Triton X-100, Tween-20, and PVP |
 | RoboNAAT_tip50_buffer_JetEmpty | 50|Jet Empty | Aliquoting full mastermix |

+!!! note
     Best practices include addition of date and liquid class version to the validated liquid class.

 Once all of the above activities have been completed, the system is ready to run a NAAT effort.
 An example checklist is shown below to step through the process from beginning to end.